The Benefits of Not Being Perfect

 “I’m such a perfectionist that I'd kinda rather not do it at all than do a crappy version" - Ryan Howard, The Office

-How Not To Be Perfect (and strive for growth & excellence)
+How Not To Be Perfect

-Recognize when you are being perfectionistic
+Recognize when and why you are being perfectionistic

 The first step to anything is to start by recognizing when we're doing it and what for.
 Are you procrastinating?
 Are you afraid of something?
+Are you afraid of social judgment?
 Is your critiquing getting in the way of action?
 Are you highly conscious of mistakes?
-Knowing why is half the battle.

 Reframe your thoughts